successjun/CPE-322/README.md

 # CPE-322

 ## Hello
-**I am Seongjun**
+**I am Seongjun, 3/4 Computer Engineering major at Stevens Institute of Technology**

 ### Things I like
 - Video Games
 - Cooking
 - Star Wars

-*I love animals*
+- Animals

+My favorite motto:
 > Order, Peace, and Justice

-Ordered Lunch List
+Languages I speak
-1. Happy Meal
+1. Korean
-2. Diet Coke
+2. English

-Favorite Codes
+Favorite Codes:
 ` cout << "hello world" << endl; `
+This code may be the most basic in C++, but it is the most important step every learner must go through.

 ---
+A wise professor once told me:

-If you can finish something in 2 minutes, do it right away
+*If you can finish something in 2 minutes, do it right away*

 [Github](https://github.com/successjun/CPE-322/tree/main)